microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 ```
 #### Task 6: List the extensions installed on the Azure Arc-enabled servers.

 - Run the following advanced query which allows you to see what extensions are installed on the Arc-enabled servers.
-Notice that running the query in powershell requires us to escape the $ character as explained in [Escape Characters](https://learn.microsoft.com/en-us/azure/governance/resource-graph/concepts/query-language#escape-characters)
+Notice that running the query in PowerShell requires us to escape the $ character as explained in [Escape Characters](https://learn.microsoft.com/en-us/azure/governance/resource-graph/concepts/query-language#escape-characters)

 ```powershell
 Search-AzGraph -Query “Resources